AnnaVitali/framework-collaborativeXR/README.md

 # CollaborativeXR - Framework

-This repository contains an experimental framework for the realization of shared experiences of eXtended Reality.
+This repository contains an experimental framework for the realization of shared experiences in eXtended Reality.

 ## Dependencies